bitfocus/companion-module-behringer-xair/companion/HELP.md

 **Note *Snapshot numbers*:** Replace {num} with the desired 2-digit snapshot number: $(xair:s_name_04).
 A snapshot with no name will have a default name of '#{num}': #04 (it is probably empty).

-**Note *Relative Loudness*:** This variable shows the percieved loudness with 0dB fader gain as a reference (100%). +/- 10dB changes become x2/x0.5 respectively as per the Loudness Equation (10 x log2).
-This allows for a more non-savy user friendly readout. *See table below.*
+**Note *Relative Loudness*:** This variable shows the perceived loudness with 0dB fader gain as a reference (100%). +/- 10dB changes become x2/x0.5 respectively as per the Loudness Equation (10 x log2).
+This allows for a more non-savvy user friendly readout. *See table below.*

 **Example values:**